Hand Selection: The Most Important Decision

 - But reckless play loses games — Calling tiles exposes your hand and tells opponents what you're building.
 Sometimes keeping your hand concealed is worth a few extra turns.

-- The sweet spot — Call tiles when they significantly advance your hand (bringing you within 1-2 tiles of Mahjong), but avoid calling early just to "feel" like you're making progress.
+- The sweet spot — Call tiles when they bring you within 1–2 tiles of Mahjong, but avoid calling early just to "feel" like you're making progress.

 Put These Tips to the Test

-Play today's Mini Mahj puzzle and apply these strategies against the same tiles and opponents as every other player.
+Play today's Mini Mahj challenge and apply these strategies against the same tiles and opponents as every other player.